Education

 Succession & Exit Strategy

-What is a buy-sell agreement and why do business owners need one?
+What is a buy-sell agreement and what considerations make it important for some business owners?

 How do I value my business before selling?